 Urethral occlusive devices are different for males and females.
 Female devices are artificial implements that may be inserted into the urethra or placed over the urethral opening to prevent urine from leaking out.
-Inserts include the Reliance Urinary Control Insert® and the FemSoft® device, while patches include the CapSure® and Re/Stor® devices.
+Inserts include the Reliance Urinary Control Insert device, while patches include the CapSure and Impress Softpatch devices.
 Urethral occlusive devices tend to keep people drier; however, they may be more difficult and expensive to use than pads and those who use them need to understand their potential problems if not used correctly.
 Urethral occlusive devices must be removed after several hours or after each voiding.
-Unlike pads, these devices may be more difficult to change.
+Unlike pads, these devices may be more difficult to change and to insert correctly.

 Male devices are usually clamps that constrict the penis and decrease the amount of urine leakage.
-They are usually used in severe incontinence which are resistant to other treatments and are variably effective.
-Males using these devices should not have mental disabilities that would allow them to “forget” and leave a clamp on for extended times as this may cause penile damage.
+They are usually used in severe incontinence that is resistant to other treatments and are variably effective.
+Males using these devices should not have mental disabilities that would allow them to "forget" and leave a clamp on for extended times as this may cause penile damage.

 Urinary Incontinence Catheters

 A catheter is a long, thin tube inserted up the urethra or through a hole in the abdominal wall into the bladder to drain urine (suprapubic catheter).
 Draining the bladder this way has been used to treat incontinence for many years.
 Bladder catheterization may be a temporary or a permanent solution for urinary incontinence.